spring-media/Carlos/README.md

 ```

-When the cache request succeeds, all its listeners are called.
-And even if you add a listener after the request already did its job, you will still get the callback.
+**When the cache request succeeds, all its listeners are called**.
+And **even if you add a listener after the request already did its job, you will still get the callback**.

 This cache is not very useful, though.
 It will never *actively* fetch values, just store them for later use.
 Let's try to make it more interesting: